zxbodya/reactive-widgets/readme.md

 ### Development environment setup

+0. Check your Node.js version - it should be version 6 or later
-1. install dependencies using npm
+1. Install dependencies using npm (or yarn)
 2. start server app, with automatic recompile and reload when something changes
-    - `npm run watch-dev`
-    - `npm run watch-prod`, if you need server-side rendering
+    - `npm run dev`
-3. open this url in your browser: `http://localhost:8080/`
+3. open this url in your browser: `http://localhost:4000/` (php server should be started at port 4000 to make this working, see instructions below)

-(there is alternative options, to start everything separately - check `package.json` for more details)

 To customize host and ports used by application - use environment variables:
-- `HOST` - host where application is running, `localhost` by default

 - `DEV_SERVER_PORT` - port used by dev server, `2992` by default
+- `DEV_SERVER_HOST` - host where dev server is running, `localhost` by default

+Same thing about app itself:

+- `APP_SERVER_HOST` - host where application is running, `localhost` by default (address where app is accessible)
-- `PORT` - port user by application, `8080` by default
+- `APP_SERVER_PORT` - port user by application, `3000` by default

+**if you have different application host and port different than above - be sure to specify them in environment**

+Also you can enable some other things for dev-server by environment variables

+- `HOT=1` to enable hot reload for client side

+For setting those variables - you can create `.env` file at project root.

 1. To run unit tests: `npm run test`